 These problems can put undue stress on the joints, muscles and bones concentrated in the small area where your temporomandibular joint connects your lower jaw to your skull.
-Because the symptoms of TMJ, including neck pain, are often shared with other conditions, a consultation with experienced Columbus neuromuscular dentist Dr. Michael Firouzian can help determine if TMJ is the source of your pain and help formulate a treatment plan to ease the chronic discomfort associated with TMJ.
+Because the symptoms of TMJ, including neck pain, are often shared with other conditions, a consultation with experienced Columbus physiologic dentist Dr. Michael Firouzian can help determine if TMJ is the source of your pain and help formulate a treatment plan to ease the chronic discomfort associated with TMJ.

 The Connection between TMJ and Neck Pain

-Because there are so many daily factors that can lead to neck pain, few people make the connection between misaligned teeth or bite conditions and nagging neck pain without the help of a neuromuscular dentist.
+Because there are so many daily factors that can lead to neck pain, few people make the connection between misaligned teeth or bite conditions and nagging neck pain without the help of a physiologic dentist.

 A “bad bite” causes an imbalance in the functional relationship between your jaw and skull.
 This imbalance forces additional strain on your joints and muscles.
 The muscles in your jaw partner with those in your neck to help balance your head atop your neck and maintain the alignment of your neck vertebrae.
 Additional strain on the jaw muscles can be passed on to your neck muscles, causing them to become sore.